 Urbanization in Indonesia continues to increase yearly, data from 2010 - 2020 states that the level of urbanization in Indonesia has risen to 56.64% (Statista, 2022).
-Urbanization occurs for many reasons, such as land use changes, job hunt , access to education and health services, hopes to improve living standards, and massive urban growth (Hidayati, 2021; Widiawaty, 2019).
+Urbanization occurs for many reasons, such as land use changes, job hunting, access to education and health services, hopes to improve living standards, and massive urban growth (Hidayati, 2021; Widiawaty, 2019).
 However, rapid and irregular urban growth often presents challenges such as traffic congestion, air and water pollution, loss of green land, and increased social inequality (Murakami et al., 2015).
 Therefore, a development concept that focuses on sustainability is needed to overcome the negative impacts of urbanization and ensure the quality of the cities for the community.

 Transit-Oriented Development (TOD) is a sustainability-focused concept (Saroji et al., 2020).
-Peter explained that TOD is a mixed-use community centered around transit nodes like trains, Bus Rapid Transit, or rapid transit systems to reduce reliance on private vehicles (Carlton, 2007).
+TOD is a mixed-use community centered around transit nodes like trains, Bus Rapid Transit, or rapid transit systems to reduce reliance on private vehicles (Carlton, 2007).
 TOD has two business interests: transit operators aim to increase passenger numbers, and property businesses aim to raise land values around stations (Transport Research Board, 2004).
-With the development of the TOD concept and changes in land use with the main function of increasing the use of public transportation, the ridership from the main transit transportation in the region is expected to reach the optimal number (Huang et al., 2021; Wey et al., 2016).
+As the TOD concept evolves and land use adapts to prioritize public transportation, ridership from the region's main transit systems is expected to reach optimal levels (Huang et al., 2021; Wey et al., 2016).

 The Government and PT.
-MRT Jakarta have recognized the importance of sustainable urban development and are implementing it by developing five MRT stations with TOD concepts: Lebak Bulus, Fatmawati, Blok M (including Blok M and Sisingamangaraja Stations), Istora Senayan (including Istora Mandiri and Senayan Stations), and Dukuh Atas (MRT Jakarta, 2019a).
-The TOD development aims to reduce private vehicle use by providing public transportation and promoting walking and cycling.
-Additionally, the MRT was built to alleviate congestion that the TransJakarta lane could not solve due to bus lane and road overlaps (Ardi et al., 2024).
+MRT Jakarta has recognized the importance of sustainable urban development and are implementing it by developing five MRT stations with TOD concepts: Lebak Bulus, Fatmawati, Blok M (including Blok M and Sisingamangaraja Stations), Istora Senayan (including Istora Mandiri and Senayan Stations), and Dukuh Atas (MRT Jakarta, 2019a).
+The TOD https://doi.org/10.14716/ijtech.v16i4.6522 development aims to reduce private vehicle use by providing public transportation and promoting walking and cycling.
+Additionally, the MRT was built to alleviate congestion that the TransJakarta lane could not solve due to bus lanes and road overlaps (Ardi et al., 2024).
 It also aims to improve access to jobs and economic resources and increase land value in nearby areas.